How should you think about brand and design for your short-term rental? The goal is to get the highest price and set the right guest expectation.

 DO-IT-YOURSELF.
 IF YOU HAVE THE TIME AND INTEREST, THERE ARE SO MANY GREAT RESOURCES AVAILABLE TO DESIGN ON YOUR OWN.

-Wayfair: At ASTRHO, all members have access to trade discount pricing. <insert information>
+Wayfair: At HomeSlice Stays, all clients have access to trade discount pricing.

 Hotel Supplier or Liquidation Websites: These can be good resources for finding commercial grade pieces.